iCyanCorporation/opendomains/README.md

 ### 🛎 GitHub Actions Routine

-The project includes `.github/workflows/crawl.yml` which:
+The project includes `.github/workflows/crawl.yml` which is configured to:

-- Runs scheduled jobs using GitHub Actions.
+- Run scheduled jobs frequently (e.g., every 12 minutes).
-- Limits concurrent execution to prevent timeout (staggered by repo or subfolder).
+- Execute the `scripts/crawl.py` for a limited duration in each run (e.g., 10 minutes) to allow for incremental progress on long crawls.
+- The "Commit and push changes" step uses `if: always()`, meaning it will attempt to run and commit any generated data even if previous steps (like the crawl itself) are cancelled or encounter errors.
+This helps ensure data is saved in various termination scenarios.
+- This setup allows for more frequent updates to the repository, especially during extensive crawls.
 - Updates CSV files in the `data/` directory with crawl status and metadata.
-- Commits and pushes changes from both `domains/` and `data/` directories.

 ### 🔁 Workflow States